 Email address: firstname.lastname@example.org

 4. What are my rights?

 d) The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
-Please contact us using the details in section 9 to find out more.
+Please note that this right is not absolute and can only be exercised (i) we no longer need your personal data for the original purpose, (ii) if you withdraw your consent for processing it, (iii) if you object to us processing your personal data for our legitimate interest, (iv) if we unlawfully process your personal data or (v) if a local law requires us to erase your personal data.
+Please contact us using the details in section 8 to find out more.

 g) The right to data portability.
 This means that, if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means, you can ask us for a copy of that personal data to re-use with another service or business in a structured, commonly used and machine-readable format.
 However, this right does not apply where it would adversely affect the rights and freedoms of others.

 5. What personal data do we process?

 In this section we have set out:

 a) the general categories of personal data that we may process;